14 tips for bicycle safety

 When it comes to the motorist-cyclist relationship, remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.

 As warmer temperatures hit the Bluegrass State, more and more Kentuckians will be out enjoying the weather via bicycle.
 Some may hop on a cruiser for a casual neighborhood pedal, while others might opt for a high-speed road ride to their favorite coffee shop.

 Americans are increasingly using bicycling as a true means of transportation – the number of cyclists traveling to and from work has more than doubled in the last decade.
-By law, bicycles on the roadway have the same rights and responsibilities as motorized vehicles, yet the Insurance Institute for Highway Safety (IIHS) reported 843 bicyclist deaths in 2019, the latest data available as of April 2021.
+By law, bicycles on the roadway have the same rights and responsibilities as motorized vehicles, yet the National Safety Council reported 1,260 preventable bicyclist deaths in 2020, the latest data available as of April 2022.

 When it comes to the motorist-cyclist relationship, everyone needs to remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.
 Check out these tips and help make Kentucky’s roadways peaceful for both those behind the wheel and those behind the handle bars: